Vimal Shah

-Vimal Shah is a businessman, entrepreneur, mentor and industrialist in Kenya, the largest economy in the East African Community.
-He is the Chairman of Bidco Africa and is responsible for the company's growth into new markets and product Bidco is a business conglomerate involved in the manufacture of edible oil, detergents, soaps, margarine and baking powder.
+Vimal Shah is a Kenyan businessman, entrepreneur, mentor, and industrialist.
+He is the Chairman of Bidco Africa and is responsible for the company's growth into new markets and product.
+Bidco is a business conglomerate involved in the manufacture of edible oil, detergents, soaps, margarine and baking powder.
 He is reported to be one of the wealthiest individuals in Kenya.

-Background and education
+Early life and education

-He was born in Nyeri, Kenya.
+Shah was born in Nyeri, Kenya in 1960.

 Vimal Shah attended the United States International University, Nairobi Campus, graduating with the degree of Bachelor of Science in Business Administration and Finance.

-Work history
+Career

-In 1985, the three Shahs decided to start a soap manufacturing business.
+In 1985, Shah together with his father and brother decided to start a soap manufacturing business.
 When Kenyan banks denied them financing, they turned to family and friends instead.
 Growing cotton locally would take too much time, so they imported oil from Malaysia.
 Together with his father and brother, Vimal Shah built the business, growing the firm, BIDCO Africa, into one of Africa's largest companies.
 He rose to the position of CEO before stepping down in 2017.
-Since then, he has been less involved in the operational aspects of BIDCO, instead stepping up to a more strategic role as Board chairman, a position he holds to date.
+Since then, he has been less involved in the operational aspects of BIDCO, instead stepping up to a more strategic role as board chairman.